 Find the Perfect Summer Day Camp for Your Child in the Albany Area

-If you’re looking for the perfect day camp for your kiddo to attend this summer in the Capital Region, we’ve got you covered!
-Check out this list of camps in the Albany area and find the best place for your child to make friends, learn new things, and, of course, have a ton of fun.
+If you’re looking for the perfect summer day camp in the Albany area for your kiddo to attend, we’ve got you covered!
+Check out this list of local summer day camps (and a few overnight camps) and find the best place for your child to make friends, learn new things, and, of course, have a ton of fun.

 JMU 4 Kids - Albany & Loudonville

 One of the best aspects of JMU 4 Kids is the price.
-This day camp is very reasonably priced—under $200 per week—and offers well-rounded programs for children aged 4-16.
+This day camp is very reasonably priced—under $200 per week—and offers well-rounded programs for children ages 4-16.

 The camp has four locations, three in Albany and one in Loudonville, which increases the convenience of sending your kids to this spot.
-Camps offered include Day Camp, Sports & Fitness Camp, Science Camp, Laser Quest, and more.
+In the past, camp themes have included Day Camp, Sports & Fitness Camp, Science Camp, Laser Quest, and more.
 There is also a week-long Leadership Program where older kids can help mentor and lead younger campers under the supervision of adult head counselors.

 Camps are packed with fun activities that vary based on the camp week and theme, but there’s always a focus on creativity, team-building, and project-solving skills.